RobertBernstein/OdysseyRegistration/README.md

 ## Technologies

-It is currently built using ASP.NET MVC version 4.
+The OdysseyMvc4 (original) and OdysseyMvc2023 (current) projects are currently built using ASP.NET MVC version 4 on .NET Framework 4.8.

 > [!tip]
-> TODO: Update the project to use ASP.NET (Core).
+> TODO: Update the projects to use ASP.NET (Core) 8.0 or later.

 ## Configuration